Belarusian Gothic

 Although these buildings have features typical of Gothic architecture such as lofty towers, flying buttresses, pointed arches and vaulted ceilings, they also contain elements not typically considered Gothic by Central and Western European standards.

 Terminology

-The term was introduced by Belorussian historian Mikoła Ščakacichin in his work "Essays from the history of Belarusian art" in 1920s.
-Initially supported by Belorussian historians, in 1960s-80s it gained recognition amongst some of the Russian and Lithuanian historians.
+The term was introduced by Belarusian historian Mikoła Ščakacichin in his work "Essays from the history of Belarusian art" in 1920s.
+Initially supported by Belarusian historians, in 1960s-80s it gained recognition amongst some of the Russian and Lithuanian historians.

-Depending on the area it can also be referred to as Ukrainian and Lithuanian.
+Depending on the area, it can also be referred to as Ukrainian and Lithuanian.

 History

 With the baptism of the Grand Prince Vladimir the Great and the Christianization of the Kievan Rus', the region's architecture became heavily influenced by Byzantine architecture.

 During the 13th century and start of 14th century, the Slavic principalities are eventually subjugated by the Grand Duchy of Lithuania, a pagan state which was fighting against the Teutonic Order's expansion.
 The Grand Duchy became a dominant power in the 14th century, featuring a developed Lithuanian nobility.
 Lithuanian rulers started building Brick Gothic castles and establishing Catholic churches, which were also constructed in Brick Gothic.
 Contacts with the Teutonic order and Europe allowed to hire experienced architects.

 The Act of Krėva in 1386 caused the Christianization of Lithuania and increased communication in western and southern Europe.
 Christianization of Lithuania led to more intensive expansion of Western culture and namely, Gothic style into Orthodox lands.

 During this period, the Gothic style came to the Slavic regions.
 In central and southern Europe however, it was already being displaced by Renaissance architecture.

 In 1346 the Orthodox Cathedral of the Theotokos, Vilnius in Vilnius, was constructed, before the Lithuanian state had become Catholic. (see history of Roman Catholic Lithuania).